Floobits/flukes/README.md

 [![NPM version](https://badge.fury.io/js/flukes.svg)](http://badge.fury.io/js/flukes)

 Floobit's Flux is an implementation of Facebook's [Flux](http://facebook.github.io/react/docs/flux-overview.html) architecture for React.
-Flux attemps to remove all boilerplate from React while providing light wieght models and event emitters.
+Flux is minimal, modern, and designed for boilerplate-free reactive programing.
 If React is the V in MVC, Flux is the M.

 ##Design Goals
-Flux is minimal, modern, and designed for reactive programing.
-It choices ease of use and development over legacy suport.
+Flux choices ease of use and development over legacy suport.
 Because of the liberal use of  [getters and setters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#Defining_getters_and_setters), it is not supported by ie9 or earlier.

 ##Components:
 - [Events](#Events) - Binding and Unbinding